jiweigang1/janito/docs/guides/developing.md

 ## Additional Development Setup

 - Ensure you are on the correct branch (e.g., `main`) for the latest development version.
-- For linting, pre-commit hooks, and other developer tools, see the [Developer Toolchain Guide](../meta/developer_toolchain.md).
+- For linting, pre-commit hooks, and other developer tools, see the Developer Toolchain Guide in the meta directory.